 Cory A. Hawthorne was appointed Director of the Montgomery Regional Office in March 2014.
 In this role, Mr. Hawthorne provides executive direction to all staff and is responsible for serving over 400,000 Veterans and their families living in the state of Alabama.
-The Montgomery Regional Office administers a variety of benefits and services including Compensation and Pension, and Vocational Rehabilitation and Employment (VR&E) benefits.
+The Montgomery Regional Office administers a variety of benefits and services including Compensation and Pension, and Veteran Readiness and Employment (VR&E) benefits.

 Prior to his appointment, Mr. Hawthorne served as the Director of the St. Louis VA Regional Office.
 In this role, Mr. Hawthorne led a staff of over 800 full time employees which administered Compensation and Pension, VR&E and Educational benefits to Veterans and their families in Missouri.
 Mr. Hawthorne began his career with the Department of Veterans Affairs in 2000 as a Veterans Service Representative at the St. Petersburg VA Regional Office, subsequently holding various positions of increased responsibility serving our nation’s Veterans and their families.

-Jamie Wilder was appointed to the position of Vocational Rehabilitation and Employment (VR&E) Officer in November of 2014.
+Jamie Wilder was appointed to the position of Veteran Readiness (VR&E) Officer in November of 2014.
 Ms. Wilder is responsible for the oversight and administration of the VR&E program for Veterans in Alabama as well as the panhandle of Florida.
 Ms. Wilder and her staff currently serve approximately 3,600 Veterans in the VR&E program.
 Prior to this appointment, Ms. Wilder served as a Management Analyst with VR&E Service in Washington, D.C.